lisa-lin/google-homepage/README.md

 # Google Homepage
-View my version of the Google Homepage [here](https://htmlpreview.github.io/?https://github.com/lisa-lin/google-homepage/blob/master/index.html#).
+[View](https://htmlpreview.github.io/?https://github.com/lisa-lin/google-homepage/blob/master/index.html#) my version of the Google Homepage.

 This project can be found on [The Odin Project](http://theodinproject.com).